 5. Fraser River Valley

-The Fraser River Valley offers a variety of incredible fly fishing destinations near Vancouver.
-It has five different fish species to fly fish including Pacific Salmon, Coho, Chum, Steelhead, Sockeye and Chinook, however, the last two are quite challenging to catch.
+It has many different fish types to fly fish for including westslope cutthroat trout, Pacific Salmon, Coho, Chum, Steelhead, Sockeye, and Chinook salmon, however, the last two are quite challenging to catch.

-This is the time salmon are plentiful since they are returning from the Pacific Ocean to spawn.
-Over the odd years, you can get the Pink Salmon in September.
+This is the time when salmon are migrating upriver from the Pacific Ocean to spawn.
+In some odd years, you can get Pink Salmon as early as September.